AnglesHQ/angleshq.github.io/index.md

 Angles is a centralised test automation dashboard where you can store your automated test results and screenshots using a clearly defined [API](https://editor.swagger.io/?url=https://raw.githubusercontent.com/AnglesHQ/angles/master/swagger/swagger.json).
 By using this API, you are no longer limited to a single framework or programming language and can use the same dashboard for all your test automation frameworks.
-If you would like a quick intoduction on Angles and to see how easy it is to setup, just watch the video below.
+If you would like a quick introduction on Angles and to see how easy it is to set up, just watch the video below.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/auIqV8pgvi4" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 **YouTube**: *Introduction to and setup of Angles Test Automation Dashboard*